lindakang/data-of-life_backup/2022-10-20-YT_CA_trending.md

     ##              title vtrending_n video_views_sum category channelTitle
     ## 1 Starlink Mission         101        78914625  Science       SpaceX

-SpaceX’s Starlink Mission is the one on Trending most frequent.
+SpaceX’s Starlink Mission is the only video that was on trending for more than a month, actually on trending for 3 months.

 #### 3-1-2.
 Highest views